 - 2 tbsp ancho chili powder

-- Prepare ingredients ahead of time by dicing bacon, onion, and peppers.
+- Prepare ingredients ahead of time by dicing bacon, onion, tomatoes, and peppers.
+Measure the stock and seasoning, drain the beans, and mince garlic

 - Preheat a 2.5-3 quart pot over medium heat and add a little bit of oil.

-- Add diced bacon and cook until browned and fat is rendered.
+- Add diced bacon and cook until browned and most of the fat is rendered.

-- Add ground beef, season with some salt, and cook, breaking up all the clumps of meat, until it's browned.
+- Add ground beef, season with some salt, and cook, breaking up all the clumps of meat as much as possible.
+Continue to cook until the meat is mostly brown.
 Take meats out of the pot and set aside.

-- Add diced onion and bell peppers to the pot and saute until softened.
-Add diced jalapeno.
+- Add diced onion, jalapenos, and bell peppers to the pot and sauté until softened.

-- Add meats back to the pot, stir, and add diced tomatoes, tomato paste, beans, and beef broth.
-Stir well.
+- Add meats back to the pot, stir, and add diced tomatoes, tomato paste, beans, and seasoning.
+Stir everything well and pour in beef stock.

-- Add all the seasoning, stir, set heat to low.
-Cover with a lid and cook for about 1.5-2 hours, stirring once in a while.
+- Cook for about 1.5-2 hours and make sure to stir from time to time.
 Take the lid off half way through and cook the rest of the time uncovered.